 Table of contents:

-- How to clean the iron from burning
+How to clean an iron at home

 After the purchase, the iron briefly pleases us with shine and cleanliness.
 Ironed silk blouse at the wrong temperature - hello, burn.
 We poured water from the tap - hello, scale.
 Nine ways for every taste will help to restore the device to its original appearance.
 Tips on how to avoid future problems are included.